-In this session we are going to focus on the first four elements, including how to make them stand out from your competitors and help you to rank for relevant keywords associated to your product.
+In this session, we are going to focus on the first four elements, including how to make them stand out from your competitors and help you to rank for relevant keywords associated with your product.

 Number 5, Reviews, is also very important, and we will cover tactics on building reviews in a later session, once I get my product launch strategy underway.

 In fact, we proved this to be the case using a data-driven study from Splitly users, that shows a direct correlation between the quality of each element of the product listing and conversion rates.

 It’s so common to see an FBA seller product listing that sucks.
 Sorry but it’s true.
 There are many listings out there with poorly thought out titles, only 1 or 2 bullets in the features section, and a description that is basically a repeat of the above with only 1 or 2 sentences.

 If your product has competition with this caliber of product listing, that’s good news for you, because you are going to create the best product listing ever, right?